Entity Framework Code First with auto migrations on AppHarbor...and more

 }

-I chose to make the ConnectionStringName static instead of using a constructor parameter, since constructor parameters require an IDbContextFactory implementation that instantiates the context when migrations kick in.
+I chose to make the ConnectionStringName static instead of using a constructor parameter, since constructor params require an IDbContextFactory implementation that instantiates the context when migrations kick in.
 I find the approach above to be simpler.

 internal sealed class Configuration : DbMigrationsConfiguration&lt;DataContext&gt;